Student Internships

 Welfare Law Unit

 The WLU uses a client-centered and trauma-informed approach to represent individuals and families in cases involving benefits administered by the Department of Transitional Assistance (DTA) and the Department of Early Education and Care (EEC).
-This includes cash assistance, SNAP (food stamps), and child care benefits.
-Many of the reasons people seek these benefits also create barriers to getting those benefits.
-These reasons include factors related to disability, domestic violence, immigration status and limited English proficiency.
+Individual cases often involve unlawful denial or termination of cash assistance, SNAP (food stamps), and childcare benefits.
+We also represent clients who cannot access benefits due to barriers including disability, language and domestic violence.
+Individual cases inform our systemic advocacy, through which we strive to make the welfare system more accessible and to fight back against efforts to erode the critical safety net that welfare benefits provide.

 Read more about the Welfare Unit.
 Back to top.